Scientific name: Adelges piceae Ratzeburg

 Regulatory Status: Regulated

 There are no federal, state or local regulations related to balsam woolly adelgid in Minnesota.
-However, the State of Michigan regulates the import of materials that could harbor balsam woolly adelgid from infested states.
-State regulations may be implemented if balsam woolly adelgid were found in Minnesota.
+However, the state of Michigan regulates the import of potentially infested materials from infested states.
+If balsam woolly adelgid were found in Minnesota, regulations may be implemented.

 What Can I Do?

 Buy stock only from reputable nurseries and do not transport wild trees from infested areas.
-Contact the Minnesota Department of Agriculture via Report a Pest if you suspect you have found balsam woolly adelgid.
+Contact the Minnesota Department of Agriculture via Report a Pest if you suspect balsam woolly adelgid.